Eva667/LSTM-authoencoder/README.md

-# LSTM-Autoencoder for Multivariate Time Series Clustering
+# LSTM-Autoencoder for multivariate time series clustering

 Unsupervised clustering of multivariate time series using LSTM-autoencoder with latent space compression and K-Means clustering.